112 – Fiscal Management

 At the beginning of each fiscal year, the HCSO is allotted their budgeted funding as a lump sum amount.
 With the approval of the Sheriff or his or her designee, these monies are then allocated to the various bureaus by cost categories to be used to fund operations.

-1. The HCSO finance director shall provide the Sheriff or his or her designee with a monthly status report detailing the fiscal affairs of the HCSO.
+1. The HCSO Finance Director will provide the Sheriff or his or her designee with a monthly status report detailing the fiscal affairs of the HCSO.
 The report shall include:

 a.
 The initial appropriation for each account or program,